-The IOA was published on 18 June 2015.
-A new Joint Select Committee of the two Houses was formed in July 2015 to consider the findings of the report.
-The Committee will recommend a preferred way forward, with a decision in principle expected to be made by members of both Houses in spring 2016.
+The IOA was published on 18 June 2015 and follows on from a Pre-feasibility Study on the Palace in 2012.
+A Joint Select Committee of the two Houses was formed in July 2015 to consider the findings of the IOA report.
+The Committee will recommend a preferred way forward, with a Decision in Principle expected to be made by members of both Houses during the course of 2016.

 The scope of the IOA

-The IOA explores a range of scenarios combining potential improvements (ranging from minimum requirements to substantial improvements) with three delivery options:
+The IOA explored a range of scenarios combining potential improvements (ranging from minimum requirements to substantial improvements) with three delivery options:

 - Continuing repairs and replacement of the fabric and systems of the Palace over a significant period of time.

 - A defined, rolling programme of more substantial repairs and replacement over a long period, but still working around continued use of the Palace.

 - Scheduling works over a more concentrated period with parliamentary activities moved elsewhere to allow unrestricted access for the delivery of works.

 The IOA compared five scenarios which combined varying levels of scope with three different approaches to carrying out the work.
 The report does not contain recommendations on which scenario to choose but was intended to enable Parliament to make an informed decision on a preferred way forward.
 They ranged from a ‘do minimum’ gradual approach, to making significant improvements in a single phase approach.
 The key findings were: